The magic kernel

 Now, this doesn’t look much like a sinc function at all.
 So how and why does it work so well for enlarging an image?

-Secondly, it’s convenient that m(x) is non-negative.
+Second, it’s convenient that m(x) is nonnegative.
 This avoids introducing “ringing,” and ensures that the output image has exactly the same dynamic range as the input image.

 Formula for the partition of unity identity